 These options determine the transition effect that will occur between the PGM and PRV pictures.
 The mix, wipe and cut are on the same location.
 Pressing this button will browse through these effects, showing the active one on the LCD menu.
 Please refer to Setup menu to select the duration of the transition effect.

 PgmSpd/VarMax

 Pressing PgmSpd once enables the Program Speed mode and highlights this function on the LCD.
-Pressing the key once more enables the Var Max mode and highlights this function on the LCD.
-The PLAY key is flashing red while either of these modes is enabled.
+The PLAY key is flashing red while the PgmSpd mode is enabled.